Laser tattoo removal is the most successful way to get rid of unwanted tattoos. Read on to see how the process works.

-The specific type of laser used for tattoo removal depends on the colors of the tattoo ink.
-Different colors of ink absorb different wavelengths of light, so a different laser may be used for each color.
+The specific type of laser used for tattoo removal depends on the colours of the tattoo ink.
+Different colours of ink absorb different wavelengths of light, so a different laser may be used for each colour.
 For example, black and blue ink were often treated with Q-switched Nd:YAG laser, while red and orange ink would have required a different type of laser, such as a Q-switched ruby laser.

-Today, LightSense™—available exclusively at NAAMA—is the leading laser to remove both black and coloured inks.
+Today, the LightSense™ laser system—available exclusively at NAAMA—is the leading laser to remove both black and coloured inks.
 It effectively breaks down the ink pigments faster, without causing unnecessary harm to the skin.
 With less downtime required to heal between sessions, clients can come in more frequently for treatments and see better results in less time.